Mr. Monk Gets a New Shrink: Plot

 Dr. Charles Kroger arrives at his office and finds Adrian Monk and Harold Krenshaw arguing over who should get the following session.
 They enter the office and find Teresa Mueller, the building's cleaning lady, dead, and the patient files scattered.
 Captain Stottlemeyer and Lieutenant Disher suspect that one of Dr. Kroger's patients was responsible.
 Dr. Kroger says it could be Joseph Wheeler, who threatened him.
-Dr. Kroger blames himself for not taking the threat seriously, and decides to retire.
+Dr. Kroger blames himself for not taking the threat seriously, and decides to retire, to Adrian's horror.
+Dr. Kroger makes an appointment for Adrian with another therapist but it is disastrous.
 Wheeler, however, is dismissed as a suspect as he has a confirmed alibi.
+Adrian and Harold in the meantime have been stalking Dr. Kroger's house at all hours, visually signalling (hostilely) to each other through opposite windows while the Krogers remain oblivious.

 When Monk returns with Natalie to Dr. Kroger's office, they meet Francis Merrigan, who owns an importing and exporting business based in the same building.
 That night, someone throws a rock with a threatening note through the window of Dr. Kroger's house, bolstering the theory that one of his patients is the killer.
 Monk says he recognizes the rock, though he does not know where he saw it.

 Dr. Kroger finds Monk a new therapist, Dr. Jonah Sorenson; in session, he remembers where the rock came from.
 Monk goes to Dr. Kroger's office and shows Dr. Kroger the rock came from the courtyard, which only Dr. Kroger and Merrigan have access to.
 In Merrigan's office, they find powdered milk but not a coffeemaker and, as powdered milk is made from lactose and drug dealers use it to cut heroin, Monk deduces Merrigan is trafficking drugs, and he probably also killed Teresa.
 Merrigan arrives, ties them to chairs, and loads them into the back of his truck.

 Inside the truck, Monk sees a broken Turkish figurine and remembers the vacuum bag was empty.
 He deduces that Teresa, while cleaning Merrigan's office, broke a figurine, which contained heroin.
 Not recognizing it, she simply vacuumed it up.
 When Merrigan saw the broken figurine he realized what happened.
 He killed Teresa, spread the patient files, and later threw a rock at Dr. Kroger's house to make it look like the killer was one of Dr. Kroger's patients.

 Harold follows Merrigan's truck and calls the police.
 At a warehouse, Harold grabs a gun from a shelf.
-Dr. Kroger gestures for Harold to free him and Monk while Merrigan and his accomplice are busy trying to separate the heroin from the rest of the vacuum bag's contents.
-However, Harold makes some noise.
+While Dr. Kroger and Monk gesture for Harold to free them, Harold indulges in some OCD rearranging while Merrigan and his accomplice are busy trying to separate the heroin from the rest of the vacuum bag's contents.
+Harold makes a noise, alerting the two criminals.
 As Merrigan prepares to shoot Harold, the police arrive.
 Merrigan shoots at Dr. Kroger.
-Harold intercepts the bullet in his chest and Merrigan is taken away.
+Harold throws himself in front of Dr. Kroger, sustaining non-lethal injuries, and Merrigan is taken away.
 Dr. Kroger cancels his retirement.